 As in the proof of Theorem \ref{ExistenceUniqueness112}, by the convergence of $\{Y^n\}_{n\in\NN}$ and Proposition \ref{EstimationZNK} we have $\sup_{n\in\NN}\|K^n\|_{\cS^\beta}<\infty$.
 Therefore, we obtain

 As the right-hand side converges to $0$, $\{Z^n\}_{n\in\NN}\subseteq\cH^\beta$ is a Cauchy sequence.
 Again by completeness, there exists a limit $Z\in\cH^\beta$.

 \ms

-\textbf{Step 3:} Using the same argument as in Step 3 of the proof of Theorem \ref{ExistenceUniqueness112}, we show that $\{K^n\}_{n\in\NN}$ is a Cauchy sequence in $\cS^\beta$.
+\textbf{Step 3:} Using the same argument as in {\bf Step 3} of the proof of Theorem \ref{ExistenceUniqueness112}, we show that $\{K^n\}_{n\in\NN}$ is a Cauchy sequence in $\cS^\beta$.
 Hence, there exists a limit $K\in\cS^\beta$.
-It is easy to show that $K$ is a nondecreasing predictable process starting from zero and
+It is clear that $K$ is a nondecreasing predictable process starting from zero.

 \ms Clearly $Y\geq S$.
 In the same way, we show the Skorokhod condition and that $(Y,Z,K)$ solves the correct RBSDE with $(f,\xi,S)$.

 \ms The uniqueness follows by the same argument as in the proof of Theorem \ref{ExistenceUniqueness112}. \end{proof}